NigamLad/OR-Journey/README.md

 - Surgical Field Microscope Video Clips
 - SmartForceps Analytics

-*The information shown in this app is meant for demonstration purposes only and does not represent real person's surgical procedures.
+*The information shown in this app is meant for demonstration purposes only and does not represent a real person's surgical procedures.
 Images and videos have been sourced online are anonymized and do not hold any copyrights.
 Sources will be listed below.*

 ## Features
 - VueJS - Vue 3 web framework for ease of development of design and functionality